Brand development that increases sales velocity, guaranteed.

 Where brands could once get away with a CPG marketing director and creatives, now the team requires specialization across more channels than before.
 A team may now consist of a marketing director, TikTok manager, PPC manager, & print advertising manager (yes, print ads still work), and creatives.

 While they previously worked in isolation, the marketing team requires consistent communication with the sales team to understand the intricacies of each commerce channel.
 Most marketing efforts will need to be assigned a target channel.
-While marketing may serve multiple channels, stamping a primary focus leads to clear insight into how the campaign generates revenues.
+While marketing may serve multiple channels, focusing on a primary channel leads to clear insight into how the campaign generates revenue.

 Omnichannel Sales

 Having a single sales director to support every channel is dangerous.
-There may be no other option for small brands, but it’s best to have a single person in charge of the channel’s success.
+For small brands, there may be no other option but to have a single person in charge of the channel’s success.
 Again, with proper team communication, these sales directors work together to create a synergistic revenue-generating engine, capturing market share through a joint initiative.

 Omnichannel Support

-A silly fact about most direct-to-consumer brands is how lazy they are about customer support.
-Minimal contact information and chatbots make for a terrible customer experience.
+A notable fact about most direct-to-consumer brands is their lackadaisical approach to customer support.
+Minimal contact information and the use of chatbots can lead to a poor customer experience.
 We can say this about any brand, but customer support will be a critical factor in the future of the CPG industry.

-Customer engagement is a purchase driver most consumer goods brands do not consider.
-No longer is brand loyalty based on social acceptance; consumers now determine it with social impact.
+Customer engagement is a key driver of purchase that many consumer goods brands overlook.
+No longer is brand loyalty based solely on social acceptance; consumers now determine it by its social impact.
 We often refer to social impact on the planet and society.
-Still, consumers want their personal needs met, which is why personalization is a frequent conversation for industry experts.
+Still, consumers want their personal needs met, which is why personalization is a frequent topic of conversation among industry experts.

 Supply Chain Management

-They often go unrecognized, but you need a supply chain team to ensure product fulfillment goes smoothly to succeed with an omnichannel approach.
+They often go unrecognized, but a supply chain team is essential to ensure that product fulfillment goes smoothly and supports success through an omnichannel approach.
 You need motivated team members to source and supply vendors, ensure brands meet all deadlines, and retailers receive products in good shape.
 Supply chain mistakes are where most brands fail at the omnichannel approach, so don’t take this lightly.

 CPG Omnichannel Retail Strategies